manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

                 permissions: {
                     publish: {
                         allow: [
-                            "$JS.API.INFO", # allow user can send request API to nats server "$JS.API.STREAM.>", # allow user do anything with all streams in nats server "$JS.API.CONSUMER.>" # allow user do anything with all consumers in nats server ]
+                            "$JS.API.INFO", # allow user can send request API to NATS server "$JS.API.STREAM.>", # allow user do anything with all streams in NATS server "$JS.API.CONSUMER.>" # allow user do anything with all consumers in NATS server ]
                     }
                 }